Donald-Watts/Ontos-AI/README.md

 Mid-term: Pluggable tool bridges; per-zone memory visualization; backup/migration.

 Long-term: Developer SDK; enterprise policy controls; hybrid cluster mode.

-FAQ (the short list)

-Is it usable right now?

-Yes — the core is live, fast, and stable.
-Workflows via DSL are rolling out.

-Can I see a demo?

-Yes, controlled demos only.
-No raw recordings.
-I show just enough to evaluate fit.

-Is this tied to one LLM?

-No. It’s model-agnostic; swap or mix as needed.

-Why no code here?

-Because IP > clout.
-If you’re qualified and aligned, we’ll talk privately.

-Can I run it on my machine?

-If you meet (or exceed) the baseline specs, yes — via private containers + config.

 **Work With Me**